MewCP LogoAStheTech

 Open GitHub Issues →

-A Model Context Protocol (MCP) server that exposes Mailchimp's Marketing API for managing campaigns, automations, audiences, templates, landing pages, and e-commerce data.
+A Model Context Protocol (MCP) server that exposes Mailchimp's Marketing API for reading and managing automations, audiences, campaigns, templates, landing pages, and e-commerce data.

 Overview

-The Mailchimp MCP Server provides a complete interface to your Mailchimp account:
+The MewCP Mailchimp MCP Server provides authenticated access to the Mailchimp Marketing API:

 Perfect for: